mbeckh/llamalog/README.md

 - Exceptions are supported as formatter arguments.

 ### Escaping
-Any character and string arguments are escaped.
-To prevent escaping, add the type specifier in the format string, i.e. `{0}` prints escaped, while `{0:s}` prints the raw string.
+Non-printable characters (i.e. ASCII < 0x20 and the backslash-character are escaped for arguments passed to the logger.
+Please note that the logger pattern itself is never modified.
+To prevent escaping of parameters, add the type specifier in the format string, i.e. `{0}` prints escaped, while `{0:s}` prints the raw string.

 ### Exception Formatting
 Exceptions can be formatted as first-class arguments, though adding the exception as a logger argument MUST happen inside the catch clause.
 If an exception is thrown using llamalog::Throw (and the macro LLAMALOG_THROW respectively) the result of `what()` is ignored and replaced by the logging message.